Skip to main content

 8. validates the user input,

-10. broadcasts the transaction successfully.
+9. broadcasts the transaction successfully.

 πŸ› οΈ Interpreting Logs

-This section explains the logs that reviewers should expect for the two main validated scenarios covered by this tutorial:
+This section explains the logs that reviewers should expect for the main validated scenarios covered by this tutorial:

 A β€” Logs after connecting to the Dapp